LaurentOngaro/UEVaultManager/docs/source/configuration.rst

   ;DEV ONLY.
 NO CHANGE UNLESS YOU KNOW WHAT YOU ARE DOING.
 Column name to sort the assets from the database followed by ASC or DESC (optional).
   ;assets_order_col = asset_id ASC
   assets_order_col = date_added DESC
   ;DEV ONLY.
 NO CHANGE UNLESS YOU KNOW WHAT YOU ARE DOING.
-Value that can be changed in live to switch some behaviours whithout quitting. testing_switch = 0
+Value that can be changed in live to switch some behaviors without quitting. testing_switch = 0